You can't have too many tote bags! At least I can't!

-On thing I love about this tote bag is the seams will not fray because the inside of the bag is finished with French seams.
+- Seams won't fray - French seams are used to finish the inside of the bag.
 Does that sound complicated?
-It is not.
+It's not.
 French seams are really, really easy to sew.

-Today, I would like to teach you how to make a simple tote bag by watching our video or if you need more help continue reading this post for a photo tutorial with step-by-step instructions on sewing a DIY tote bag.
+Today, I would like to teach you how to make a simple tote bag.
+Just watch my video and continue reading this post for a photo tutorial with step-by-step instructions on sewing a DIY tote bag.

 Statement for more information.